John D. Rockefeller: Bookkeeper

+Business career

 Business partnership and Civil War service

 In 1859, Rockefeller went into the produce commission business with two partners, Maurice B. Clark and George W. Gardner, under Clark, Gardner & Company, and they raised $4,000 ($ in dollars) in capital.
 Clark initiated the idea of the partnership and offered $2,000 towards the goal.
 Rockefeller had only $800 saved up at the time and so borrowed $1,000 from his father, "Big Bill" Rockefeller, at 10 percent interest.
 This loan by Bill to John, nearly $40,000 in today's money, was pivotal in John's start in his career, allowing him to build his own wealth beyond his meager pay as an employee.
 In their first and second years of business, Clark, Gardner & Rockefeller netted $4,400 (on nearly half a million dollars in business) and $17,000 worth of profit, respectively, and their profits soared with the outbreak of the American Civil War when the Union Army called for massive amounts of food and supplies.
 During the second year of the war, Gardner withdrew from the business, and the firm became Clark & Rockefeller.

 When the Civil War was nearing a close and with the prospect of those war-time profits ending, Clark & Rockefeller looked toward the refining of crude oil.
 While his brother Frank fought in the Civil War, Rockefeller tended his business.
 He gave some money to the Union cause, as did many rich Northerners who avoided combat.
 "I wanted to go in the army and do my part," Rockefeller said.
 "But it was simply out of the question.
 There was no one to take my place.
 We were in a new business, and if I had not stayed it must have stopped—and with so many dependent on it."

 Rockefeller was opposed to slavery but never joined the abolitionist cause.
 He voted for Abraham Lincoln in 1860 and supported the new Republican Party.
 During the Civil War, military consumption of oil drove the price up from $.35 a barrel in 1862 to as high as $13.75.
 This created an oil-drilling glut, with thousands of speculators attempting to make their fortunes.
 Most failed, but those who struck oil did not even need to be efficient.
 They would blow holes in the ground and gather up the oil as they could, often leading to creeks and rivers flowing with wasted oil in the place of water.